Frequently Asked Questions

 Natural History Museum and Collections

-The two-story frame house at Tall Timbers Research Station in Leon County, FL near Tallahassee represents an important period in Panhandle history.
+The two-story frame house at Tall Timbers, in Leon County, Florida near Tallahassee, represents an important period in Panhandle history.
 The house was developed and used when vast areas that had been plantations were occupied by Northerners who hunted quail.

 The original section of the house was built around 1895 by Edward Beadel, a New York architect who was independently wealthy and who came south every winter to hunt.
 He had purchased the land from the owners of a larger estate in the Florida Red Hills, Live Oak Plantation, and had named the estate Tall Timbers.